 Completing the painting yourself, especially during a renovation when it feels like your money is flying out the door, really is a massive cost saver.
 When we compared some of the quotes upwards of $20,000 just for the exterior painting to the cost of some new brushes, rollers and cans of paint, it was completely worth the effort to do it ourselves.

-That being said, painting is definitely not a quick process, which is the one thing that would probably hold a lot of people back from being able to do it themselves.
-If you can manage to get help, like we have (thanks mum & dad!) then it's time to call on those reinforcements.
-And if you have young kids, like we do, it's also time to call in the favours for baby-sitting - we're extremely lucky in that department too, but it sure is hard missing out on that quality family time at the moment.
+That being said, painting is definitely not a quick process, which is the one thing that would probably hold a lot of people back from doing it themselves.
+If you can manage to get help (thanks mum & dad!) then it's time to call on those reinforcements.
+And if you have young kids, like we do, it's also time to call in some baby-sitting favours - we're extremely lucky in that department too, but it sure is hard missing quality family time at the moment.
 It'll be worth it in the end though!

-I'm certainly no painting expert, but as we finish up our 6th weekend of painting the exterior (next up - tackling those beams and vaulted ceilings in the living room), here are some of the best painting tips and tricks we've learned along the way... from our very first [terrible] job of painting over baby-blue window panes, to now balancing off the scaffolding... we've come a long way baby!
+I'm certainly no painting expert, but as we finish up our 6th weekend of painting the exterior (next up - tackling those beams and vaulted ceilings in the living room), here are some of the best painting tips and tricks we've learned along the way.
+From our very first [terrible] job of painting over baby-blue window panes 10 years ago, to our current balancing off the scaffolding... we've come a long way baby!